politecat314/car-damage-detection-peltarion/README.md

 _________________________________________________________________

 ResNet50 model pretrained on ImageNet is loaded.
 2 dense layers added.
 ResNet50 layers are frozen and the 2 dense layers are trained on peltarian dataset.
+See src/Transfer_ResNet50.ipynb for details